Efficiency of ANS Entropy Encoders: Introduction

 \section{Introduction}

 \emph{Asymmetric numeral systems (ANS)} is a class of entropy encoders invented by Duda in 2009~\cite{Duda2009,Duda2013,DudaEtAl}.
-These encoders had a huge impact on the data compression by providing the same rates of compression as the arithmetic coding~\cite{Martin,MoffatNealWitten,Rissanen} while being as fast as the Huffman coding~\cite{Huffman} (and even faster in some scenarios).
+These encoders had a huge impact on the data compression by providing the same rates of compression as the arithmetic coding~\cite{Martin,MoffatNealWitten,Pasco,Rissanen,WittenNealCleary} while being as fast as the Huffman coding~\cite{Huffman} (and even faster in some scenarios).
 Since the invention of ANS and the emergence of its efficient implementation by Collet~\cite{Collet}, several high performance compressors based on ANS appeared~\cite{LZFSE,ColletZstd,Giesen} and it was integrated in some modern media formats \cite{AlakuijalaEtAl,AlonsoSutterDeVergata}.
-The theoretical community also contributed to the study of ANS in a series of works~\cite{BlanesEtAL,Duda2021,MoffatPetri,WangWangLin,Yokoo,DubeYokoo}, though less actively than the practitioners~\cite{Bloom,ColletBlog,GiesenBlog,Giesen}.
+The theoretical community also contributed to the study of ANS in a series of works~\cite{BlanesEtAL,Duda2021,MoffatPetri,WangWangLin,YamamotoIwata,Yokoo,DubeYokoo,YamamotoIwata}, though less actively than practitioners~\cite{Bloom,ColletBlog,GiesenBlog,Giesen}.

 The primary focus of the theoretical analysis for entropy encoders is in the estimation of the redundancy, the difference between the number of bits produced by the encoder and the information theoretic entropy lower bound.
-The results of the present paper are twofold: first, we establish tight asymptotic upper and lower bounds on the redundancy of the most popular variant of ANS, called the tabled ANS (tANS) or, sometimes, the Finite State Entropy (FSE); second, we introduce and analyze a novel variant of the range ANS (rANS), another version of ANS used in practice.
+The main result of the present paper is a tight asymptotic upper and lower bound on the redundancy of the most popular variant of ANS, called the tabled ANS (tANS) or, sometimes, the Finite State Entropy (FSE).
+Our analysis of the redundancy does not impose any randomized assumptions on the source that produced the input for the encoder; instead, we establish worst-case bounds in terms of the so-called \emph{empirical entropy}~\cite{KosarajuManzini,Manzini} (the definitions follow).
+In addition, we also introduce and analyze a novel variant of the range ANS (rANS), another version of ANS used in practice.